Information about the O.H. Ammann Research Fellowship

 The O. H. Ammann Research Fellowship in Structural Engineering, which is bestowed annually to a member for the purpose of encouraging the creation of new knowledge in the field of structural design and construction.
 The O. H. Ammann Fellowship was endowed in 1963 by O. H. Ammann, Hon.M.ASCE, and was increased in 1985 by Klary V. Ammann (widow of O. H. Ammann).

-The SEI Technical Activities Division Executive Committee awarded four 2013 O.H.
+The SEI Technical Activities Division Executive Committee awarded five 2014 O.H.
 Ammann Research Fellowships in Structural Engineering.
-SEI received a record number of applications that were of exceptionally high-quality for the 2013 fellowship and decided to give multiple awards to encourage their research.
-The four winners are described below:
+SEI continues to receive an increasing number of highly qualified applications for this fellowship.
+The five winners are described below:

 Past Winners of the O.H.
 Ammann Research Fellowship Award

 - 2002 Beth Brueggen